-Student leaders of Aotearoa believe that every New Zealander should have access to high quality, publicly-funded and publicly-owned tertiary education.
+Student leaders believe that everyone in Aotearoa New Zealand should have access to high quality, publicly-funded and publicly-owned tertiary education.
 We believe that tertiary education is a public good which means that the system belongs to all of us, and that we all benefit from it.
 Our role in fighting for this is embedded within our Constitutional objects, which are to:

-- → Ensure tertiary students are well represented and supported across the tertiary sector by NZUSA and local students' organisations, who are influential, visible, principled, well-resourced and informed - → Encourage world-class learning and teaching practices - → Promote outstanding student experiences and learning environments - → Develop adequate levels of student support - → Ensure there are no unfair barriers to education - → Promote equitable access and support for achievement - → Ensure students are valued members of an academic community that contributes to the creation and dissemination of knowledge
+- → Ensure tertiary students are well represented and supported across the tertiary sector by NZUSA and local students' organisations, who are influential, visible, principled, well-resourced and informed: - → Encourage world-class learning and teaching practices; - → Promote outstanding student experiences and learning environments; - → Develop adequate levels of student support; - → Ensure there are no unfair barriers to education; - → Promote equitable access and support for achievement; and - → Ensure students are valued members of an academic community that contributes to the creation and dissemination of knowledge.

 We believe that the issues of student welfare and quality education at universities are inextricably linked.
 Limited financial support and poor mental health are barriers to education success.
 Students' associations have done a great job at campaigning on the welfare issues, related to transport, housing, and health, that students face.
-In the current climate, it is really important that academic issues that students face are also remain integral parts of the work that NZUSA and individual students' associations engage in.
+In the current climate, it is really important that academic issues that students face are also integral parts of NZUSAs work.
 This can range from student fees to class sizes, how the university performs its 'critic and conscience' role and quality assurance.